Florida International University College of Law

 - Statement: A brief statement of your interest in pursuing the LLM in English, not to exceed 600 words, is required.
 Please tell us why you would like to study law in the United States and what you hope to do upon completing your studies.
 Please tell us about yourself and what perspectives and ideas you will bring to the College of Law.
 If you are interested in any particular area of law, please make this clear in the statement.
 This statement must be written solely by the applicant.

-- Application fee: The $30 LLM application fee must be paid by April 1, 2019, and is nonrefundable.
+- Application fee: The $30 LLM application fee must be paid by April 1, 2023, and this fee is nonrefundable.

 - Interview: An interview by telephone, only when requested by the LLM admission committee.